manuorlsv/lm-lab-cicd-devops-bookstore-api/docs/GCPCIRCLEPUSH.md

 * Incorrect YAML indentation - That pesky YAML needs to be indented correct.
 Try comparing it with the example file.
 * Missing or incorrect environment variable - Double check your CircleCI environment variables.
 Have you done them all?
 Are the name and values all correct?

-If your build "went green" have a look at your ECR registry - you should see a brand new Docker image all ready to go 🚀
+If your build "went green" have a look at your container registry - you should see a brand new Docker image all ready to go 🚀

 In the images below you can see a succesful build in CircleCI, build number XXX which resulted in a Docker image with the tag 1.XXXX